Library

 Approximately 45" (L) x 35" (H) x 30" (W)

-Growing up in a suburb of Chiba prefecture in Japan, a town library was my favorite hang-out spot after school.
+When I was a child, a town library was my favorite hang-out spot after school.
 At the college, I used card catalogs to look for books for my papers.
-Now, the physical card catalogs are mostly obsolete, and the card catalog cabinets are no longer being used.
-I work at the library.
-At the library where I work, these empty card catalog cabinets just sat, and one day we finally had to get rid of them.
-I inherited a few cabinets and used them for this installation.
-I thought it would be a perfect furniture to house these magic spells—also obsolete, forgotten, and lost.
+Card catalogs are obsolete now, replaced by digital data search systems, and card catalog cabinets are no longer being used.
+I inherited a few of these cabinets from work and used them for this installation, thinking about obsolete systems, belief from a distant past, and knowledge housed in library.